96% of our BSc (Hons) Sport and Exercise Science are in employment or further study six months after graduating Graduate Destination Survey 2016

-A unique element of this sport and exercise science course is the chance to work in our environmental chamber, where you can assess effects of extreme conditions on human athletic performance.
-There will also be an opportunity for you to work towards REPs qualifications in personal fitness and gym instruction, which also means practical experience to enhance your employability.
-These qualifications meet the health and fitness industry’s standards and are highly valued by employers.
+There will also be an opportunity for you to work towards Register of Exercise Professionals (REPs) qualifications in fitness instructing, personal training and exercise referral, which will enhance your employability.
+These qualifications, which are offered free to our students, meet the health and fitness industry’s standards and are highly valued by employers.

-Our sport and exercise science degree provides an opportunity to study a wide range of modules, including human anatomy, exercise physiology, sport and exercise psychology, biomechanics, environmental physiology, strength and conditioning, physical activity and health, fitness assessment, and sports nutrition.
-The course is taught through a mixture of lectures, seminars, tutorials and laboratory practical sessions.
+Our BASES accredited sport and exercise science degree provides an opportunity to study a wide range of topics including human anatomy, exercise physiology, sport and exercise psychology, biomechanics, environmental physiology, strength and conditioning, physical activity and health, fitness assessment and sports nutrition.
+Students can also gain REPs qualifications within their first year of study, at no additional charge.

 This module aims to introduce the student to the areas of measurement, data retrieval, analysis and interpretation, health and fitness assessment, and exercise prescription.